 Place the artichokes in the pot and bring it up to a boil.
 Boil for approximately 8 minutes or until the heart is fork tender.
 Remove from heat and drain the artichokes in colander.

-While the artichokes are cooking, you can prepare the Grilled Artichoke Marinade.
+While the artichokes are cooking, you can prepare the marinade for the Grilled Artichokes.

 In a small bowl mix together 3 tablespoons of olive oil, 1 tablespoon of steak sauce, 2 teaspoons of balsamic vinegar, 2 teaspoons of Montreal Steak Seasoning.